resource allocation in project management: Key strategies

 Critical PathMay change as tasks are delayed.Does not change; tasks are shifted only within their float.

-Best ForProjects where team well-being, quality, and sustainable pace are more important than a strict deadline.Projects with a hard deadline where you must manage workload spikes without compromising the end date.
+Best ForProjects where team well-being and quality are more important than a strict deadline.Projects with a hard deadline where you must manage workload spikes without compromising the end date.

 AnalogyA chef rearranging orders to prevent kitchen burnout, even if it means slightly longer waits.A logistics manager optimizing delivery routes to meet a contractual delivery deadline for all packages.